 -

 It unifies all your company knowledge.
-You can connect it to HubSpot, but also to your helpdesk, internal wikis, and collaboration tools like Slack.
-This gives your AI a complete understanding of your business, not just a small piece of it.
+You can connect it to HubSpot, your helpdesk, and collaboration tools like Slack to create a comprehensive understanding of your business.

 -

-You can go live in minutes, not months. eesel AI is self-serve, meaning you can sign up, connect your tools, and start testing your AI agent right away, no sales calls or lengthy demos required.
+It offers quick deployment.
+You can sign up, connect your tools, and start testing your AI agent right away.

 -